List of the Episcopal cathedrals of the United States

-The following is a list of the Episcopal Church cathedrals in the United States and its territories.
-The dioceses are grouped into nine provinces, the first eight of which, for the most part, correspond to regions of the United States.
+The dioceses of the Episcopal Church in the United States are grouped into nine provinces, the first eight of which, for the most part, correspond to regions of the United States.
 Province IX is composed of dioceses in Latin America.
 The see city usually has a cathedral, often the oldest parish in that city, but some dioceses do not have a cathedral.
 The dioceses of Iowa and Minnesota each have two cathedrals.
 The Diocese of Wisconsin has three cathedrals.
+This list of the Episcopal Church cathedrals includes those in the United States and its territories.